Man of Constant Sorrow: Origin

 The original song was first published in 1913 and named "Farewell Song" in Dick Burnett's six-song songbook titled Songs Sung by R. D. Burnett—The Blind Man—Monticello, Kentucky.
 There is some uncertainty as to whether Dick Burnett was the original writer; in an interview he gave towards the end of his life, he was asked about the song and said:

 Charles Wolfe: "What about this "Farewell Song" – 'I am a man of constant sorrow' – did you write it?"

 Richard Burnett: "No, I think I got the ballad from somebody – I dunno.
 It may be my song ..."

 Whether or not Burnett was the original writer, his influence on the song can be dated to as early as 1913.
-The lyric from the second verse—'Oh, six long year I've been blind, friends'— references the year he was blinded in 1907.
+The lyric from the second verse—'Oh, six long year I've been blind, friends'— references the year he was blinded in a shooting/robbery in 1907.
 Burnett may have tailored an already existing song to fit his blindness, and some claim that he derived it from "The White Rose" and "Down in the Tennessee Valley" circa 1907.
 It has also been said that Burnett claimed that he based the melody on an old Baptist hymn which he remembered as "Wandering Boy".
 No song with this or a similar title had a similar tune that can be identified with "Constant Sorrow," according to hymnologist John Garst.
 Garst also noted that parts of the lyrics suggest a possible antecedent hymn, and that the term 'man of sorrows' is religious in nature and appears in Isaiah 53:3.
 The song has some similarities to the hymn "Poor Pilgrim," also known as "I Am a Poor Pilgrim of Sorrow," which George Pullen Jackson believes to have been derived from an English folk song titled, "The Green Mossy Banks of the Lea".

 Emry Arthur, a friend of Burnett's, released a recording of the song in 1928 who also claimed to have written it.
 Arthur titled his recording "I Am a Man of Constant Sorrow", which has become the popular name for the song.
 Arthur's lyrics are very similar to Burnett's with one minor variation.
 Although Burnett's version was recorded earlier in 1927, Columbia Records did not release Burnett's recording; Arthur's single was thus the earliest widely heard recording of the song, and it is the ultimate source of most later versions.